Austin Gallery

 Do

-• Use one warm, low light source — lamp or candles.
+• Use one warm, low light source — lamp or candles, 2700K or lower.

 • Crowd books and prints a little; density reads as scholarly.